kumaritanushree/repo1/opengl programs/README.md

-The Programs are as a part of my semester project.
 These programs are created and tested in ubuntu 17.10.
 To compile the programs GLUT library should have been installed.
 Some Programs have make use of C++ STL, so they have to compile with C++ compiler, rest of them can be compiled using any c compiler.